 Also, while you can make your own startup video with some good equipment, it’s best to hire a professional.
 In any case, a project like this is bound to require a large team of people to execute.
 To create the best video for your target audience, keep your goals for the promotion in mind.

 Know the cost of a startup video production

 Some video projects don’t require a large budget to execute.
 While it’s important to invest in good video production regardless of the goal, some projects like training videos can be done well with only a few resources.

 A startup video is different.
 No matter how simple your idea is, you mustn’t sacrifice the quality for its price.
 After all, there’s money to be made from these.
 Keep in mind that you are competing for attention with a fleet of other high-budget promotional videos all over the internet.
 Your potential leads won’t hate you for having a low-quality production.
 They just won’t watch it.

 To make a project that rivals the quality of the videos in this article, you’ll need to spend a good amount of money on music, voiceovers, actors, and audio/video equipment.
 You might even need to hire a creative agency to help you realize your vision and edit the piece to perfection.
 Count on at least A$1400 for a video made from scratch.

 Video projects for your startup are essential to gaining leads and retaining existing customers.
 Some of the best examples we’ve seen in this article push the boundaries of what we are used to seeing with videos aimed at conversion.
 In the end, we thank them for it with plenty of shares.

 With the right equipment and a great team, you can create a real work of art that is both fun to watch and creates interest for your business.
 While you might already know the message you want to put across to your audience, you might not know how to put it all together yourself, or you might not have the right team and equipment available.

+Looking for the best startup videos around?
 We’re ready to create a video for your startup, too.
 See how we can help you tell your story by getting your free script and video concept today.